 Here's more on the Miami Beach Boardwalk and current status.

-This segment between 46th Street and 64th Street is under construction and when finished it will accomodate both pedestrians and bicyclists on a 25 feet wide paver walkway.
-Some segments towards the north end are near completion.
+This segment between 46th Street and 64th Street has been completed and accomodates both pedestrians and bicyclists on a 25 feet wide paver walkway.

 64th - 79th Street - Paver Walkway